 Know: The Bhutanese have a legendary sense of humor and fun.
 I’d been warned that my guides would expect their guests to tell jokes and sing songs with them, and sure enough, they took breaks from their own joking and good-natured teasing to ask their American charges for jokes and songs.
 Come prepared with a few entertaining bits.
 And if you’re invited to karaoke, go.
 Belting out 1980s American music in their kiras and ghos is a national pastime.

-To start planning your journey to Bhutan, contact your Luxury Travel Designer.
+To start planning your Bhutan travel itinerary, contact your Luxury Travel Designer.
+For daily travel inspiration, follow us on Instagram.